gabrieleara/PCSettings/notebook/WindowsSettings.md

 - Imposta fuso orario automaticamente: ON

 ### Area geografica e lingua
-Install `Tastiera Italiana per Programmatori`
+Install `Tastiera Italiana per Programmatori`, which can be found in the following [folder](../generic/italian-programmer-keyboard/it-prog).
 TODO: add link

 ## Accessibilità